dwyl/hits/README.md

 ([`supervisor`](http://erlang.org/doc/man/supervisor.html))
 and metrics ([`telemetry`](https://github.com/beam-telemetry/telemetry))
-and the built-in support for _highly_ scalable WebSockets will allow us to build an _awesome_ UX!
+and the built-in support for _highly_ scalable WebSockets that will allow us to build an _awesome_ real-time UX!

 For more on "Why Elixir?" see: https://github.com/dwyl/learn-elixir/issues/102